SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/westgrid.rst

 Compile XIOS-2
 ==============

-First symlink the XIOS-2 build configuration files for the machine that you are working on from the :file:`XIOS-ARCH` repo clone into the :file:`XIOS-2/arch/` directory, then compile XIOS-2:
+First symlink the XIOS-2 build configuration files for :kbd:`orcinus` from the :file:`XIOS-ARCH` repo clone into the :file:`XIOS-2/arch/` directory, then compile XIOS-2:

 .. code-block:: bash